 12 Best Ramen Shops in Tokyo: Ichiran, Fuunji & More

 The steam hits your face before you even open the door.
-It’s 11:47 AM in Shinjuku, and the line outside Fuunji already wraps around the corner—not because of Instagram hype, but because the chef has been perfecting his tsukemen (dipping ramen) for fifteen years.
-This is where real ramen obsession lives in Tokyo, and if you’re serious about eating your way through the city, you need to know where the locals actually queue.
+It’s 11:47 AM in Shinjuku, and the line outside Fuunji already wraps around the corner—not for Instagram clout, but because the chef has spent fifteen years dialing in his tsukemen (dipping ramen).
+This is where Tokyo’s ramen obsession gets real.
+If you want to eat like the locals do, start here.

 Why These Three Shops Stand Above the Rest